Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Number of video clips:} We can also vary the number of video clips while fixing the length of one clip to 150.
-We vary $J$ from 1 to 6 in Fig.~\ref{fig12}.
-We can see the performance is stable on both datasets between $J = 1$ and 4.
-Similar to $T$, $J$ should also not be too big such that neighboring signals remain to be similar.
-Our default $J$ is 3.
+We also vary the length of each video clip $T$ from 50, 100, 150, 200, 250, and 300 in Fig.~\ref{fig11}.
+The number of video clips is fixed to 4 ($J =3$).
+We can observe that $T=150$ appears to be the best on UBFC-rPPG.
+The performance on MMVS is rather stable by varying $T$ between 100 and 200.
+Similar to $J$, $T$ should also not be too big such that neighboring signals remain to be similar.